pmz2025/smallguides/archlinux/install_steps.md

 ### Create partition table

-Root Partition holds entire filesystem and it is configured as 30GiB as LVM volume ESP EFI System Partition is the partition which hold bootloader files and it is configured as 512MiB.
-There is additional partition dedicated for boot which is configured as 1GiB
+Root Partition holds entire filesystem and it is configured as 30GiB as LVM volume.<br>
+ESP EFI System Partition is the partition which hold bootloader files and it is configured as 512MiB. <br> There is additional partition dedicated for boot which is configured as 1GiB

 ```shell